 Make a Removal Request

 Look for contact info on the site’s footer, About page, or Contact page.
-If you can’t find it, use a tool like DomainTools or Whois.com to identify the domain registrant.
+If you can’t find it, use the official ICANN Lookup (free) or a WHOIS service like Whois.com to identify the domain registrant or hosting provider.

 When you reach out, keep your tone professional and polite.
 Threatening or emotional language can backfire, sometimes resulting in retaliation that worsens your situation.